 - Section II.
 Local Dance: A dance created by choreographers from that area, using locally-based music, around specified local issues with water.

 - Section III.
 Global Dance: Simultaneous choreography done by all the performers worldwide to the same piece of music, connecting participants and audience globally.

 - Section IV.
 Participatory Dance: Audience participation in a very simple movement sequence.
 Some sites will teach the moves right during this Finale, while at other sites the audience will have learned prior to performance.

 In Memory ~

-Lena Katrayeva, originally from Siberia, was the Web Content Manager for Global Water Dances for the past four years.
-She has recently passed away.
-To honor her memory we are dedicating this year’s Global Water Dances to her.
+Lena Katrayeva, originally from Siberia, was the Web Content Manager for Global Water Dances since 2015.
+She passed away in May 2019.
+To honor her memory we dedicated Global Water Dances 2019 to her.
 She loved dance, the ocean, and sea, and she has a passion for web design.
 We are honored to be a place where she could put all those passions together.